cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ```
 ### Code

-Lets try to compile it by removing the includes one by one in order to remove unecessary include.
-Finally there is a C Bind Shell:
+Let's try to compile it by removing the includes one by one in order to remove unnecessary include.
+Finally, there is a C Bind Shell:

 ```C
 #include <sys/socket.h>